-Reverse Vaccinology: Definition, Principle, Methods, Uses
+Reverse Vaccinology: Principle, History, Methods, Uses

 Reverse vaccinology is a new technique in vaccine development in which computational technologies are used to find possible vaccine targets from pathogen genomes.